Chiagoziemchidera/Customer-Segmentation-Using-KMeans-Clustering/README.md

 - `Membership Years`: Duration of membership in ShopEase’s loyalty program.
 - `Purchase Frequency`: The number of purchases made by the customer within a year.

 In this dataset, each grain represents an individual customer.
 For each customer, the dataset captures key demographic and behavioral information, such as their age, gender, annual income, spending habits (via the spending score), membership duration in the loyalty program, and purchase frequency.
 These attributes are used to understand and analyze customer behavior.
-The dataset used is found [here].
+The dataset used is found [here](https://github.com/Chiagoziemchidera/Customer-Segmentation-Using-KMeans-Cluster/blob/main/Extras%20%26%20Resources).
-Before running the K-Means clustering algorithm, data cleaning and scaling were performed to ensure an error-free analysis.

 ## Overview of Findings/Insights
 The K-Means clustering algorithm segmented customers into four distinct groups: